madetech/typescript_katas_starter/README.md

-# Gilded Rose
+# TypeScript Kata Starter

-This is the Gilded Rose kata in TypeScript.
+This is a basic TypeScript starter repository for doing katas.

 ## Getting started